ExultCorp/adapt-bookmarking/README.md

 | message  | String   | The message to explain the dialog options
 | _buttons    | Object   | The labels for the button options

-The default values for whether bookmarking is on/off and the level of bookmarking can be overriden for each contentObject of "_type": "page".
+The default values for whether bookmarking is on/off and the level of bookmarking can be overriden for each contentObject of "_type": "page" within the `contentObjects.json` file .
 For example:

     "_bookmarking": {
       "_isEnabled": false,